5 Heart Tests That Can Save Your Life

 Troponin T is a protein that is released when your heart faces significant stress or gets damaged.
 A typical troponin test can pick up on only large quantities of the protein, such as those produced during dire events for your heart (such as running a marathon or suffering a heart attack).
 However, the new high-sensitivity version can detect much lower levels of troponin T, allowing doctors to begin treating heart damage earlier.

-These are the important heart health tips cardiologists want you to know.
+Now that you’re familiar with these common heart tests, check out 50 heart health tips cardiologists want you to know.